Strain-induced exciton mobility in layered WS2 from first principles: Exciton wavepacket dynamics

 where we can define separately \emph{linear}, parabolic \emph{concave}, parabolic \emph{convex}, or \emph{cubic} profile for each position coordinate.
-An initial exciton distribution was then initialized in various positions on the surfaces, with varying widths in the range of $30-50$ nm, which corresponds to a photon beam of width $100-170$ nm, which is about 2 times smaller than the diffraction limit for a laser in resonance with the unstrained A exciton.
-In momentum space the distribution was initialized around 0-momentum, with width varying in the range of $3\times10^{-2}$ to $2.5\times10^{-3}$, which correspond to a distribution between an order of magnitude and a factor of 2 larger than the cone of light for a laser in resonance with the unstrained A exciton.
+An initial exciton distribution was then generated in various positions on the surfaces, with varying widths in the range of $30-50$ nm, which corresponds to a photon beam of width $100-170$ nm, which is about 2 times smaller than the diffraction limit for a laser in resonance with the unstrained A exciton.
+In momentum space, the distribution was initialized around zero-momentum, with a width varying in the range of $3\times10^{-2}$ to $2.5\times10^{-3}$, which corresponds to a distribution between an order of magnitude and a factor of 2 larger than the cone of light for a laser in resonance with the unstrained A exciton.
 Both widths have been chosen due to numerical stability considerations.
-While the simulations are not meant to quantitatively replicate experimental conditions, they provide valuable qualitative insight into the ballistic transport regimes relevant for strain-engineered exciton dynamics.

 The time evolution of the distribution is evaluated using a 4th-order Runge-Kutta method, with 5th-order error estimations (RK45), while the static right-hand side of the equation is computed explicitly after each time step.
 We run the simulation for a total of $\sim 1.5$ ps.
-The temporal resolution is automatically determined by the RK45 solver, with a typical step of 1-10 fs.
+The temporal resolution is automatically determined by the RK45 solver, with a typical time step of 1-10 fs.